-The Risk Management departments assume a guiding function in the organization of the risk management system.
+The risk management departments have the role of providing guidelines for the organization of risk management.
 This function includes drawing up risk policy guidelines, developing and maintaining methodologies and processes relevant to risk management as well as issuing and monitoring international framework standards for the procedures to be used on a Europe-wide basis.